heyajohnny/afvalinfo/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/hacs/integration)
 ### Number of supported 'gemeenten' in The Netherlands (without Bonaire, Sint Eustatius and Saba): 332 of 339 = 98%

+Before you use this integration you can test if your address is supported and working over [here](https://4fv4l.nl)

 If you like my work, please buy me a coffee or donate some crypto currencies.
-This will keep me awake :)
+This will keep me awake, asleep, or whatever :wink:

 <a href="https://www.buymeacoffee.com/1v3ckWD" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png"></a><details>
   <summary>Crypto currency addresses</summary>